SocketCluster/socketcluster-website/docs/consumers.md

 Whenever you start iterating over a stream, a new async iterator will be created implicitly with a new (empty) message/event buffer.
 This feature allows you to iterate over a single stream using multiple loops in parallel; each loop can `await` and process messages/events at its own pace.

-While the pattern described above is succinct and conveninent, sometimes, you need more flexibility.
+While the pattern described above is succinct and convenient, sometimes, you need more flexibility.
 For example:

 - You may want to break out of specific `for-await-of` loops individually (without killing the entire stream along with all other loops that are running in parallel).
 - You may want to start buffering data for some time before you start asynchronously iterating over it to consume it.